peterennis/angular-stencil/README.md

 }
 ```

-### add properties
+### Add properties

 Our slider will have a min and a max property and an initial value property.
-Adding a property to a stencil component is very easy.
+Adding a property to a Stencil component is very easy.
 All you have to do is to use the `@Prop` decorator:

 ```jsx
 import { Component, Prop } from '@stencil/core';